-We have had a good uptake of children’s books from the Telephone Box recently, so if you have any surplus books you think other children would enjoy, could you please put them on the lower shelves in the box?
+We have had a good uptake of children’s books from the Telephone Box during the summer holidays, so if you have any surplus books you think other children would enjoy, could you please put them on the lower shelves in the box?
 Thanks very much.
 Continue reading →

 I recently posted a reply to a tweet by Visit Lincolnshire extolling the virtues of a phone box book exchange in another village, just pointing out that we had one too.
 Lo-and-behold we now have a page of our own on their website.
 Here’s the blurb: